josephmoresena/Rxmxnx.JNetInterface/docs/jni-classes.md

 creating [dynamic libraries from .NET code](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/libraries), making it possible to build JNI libraries with `Rxmxnx.JNetInterface`.

 Native Java calls implemented in JNI libraries must follow specific conventions for parameters and naming.
-Previously, we explained how a .NET method can be set as an implementation for a Java native call at runtime, but for JNI to recognize an exported native symbol in a dynamic library, it must follow the following naming convention:
+[Here](jni-accessing.md#defining-native-java-calls) is explained how a .NET method can be set as an implementation for a Java native call at runtime, but for JNI to recognize an exported native symbol in a dynamic library, it must follow the following naming convention:

 Java_package_ClassName_methodName